dr-nadeem/dr-nadeem/README.md

 - 👋 Hi, I’m @dr-nadeem Dr Nadeem Akhtar.
 I am working as Chairman and Associate Professor, Department of Software Engineering, Faculty of Computing, at The Islamia University of Bahawalpur, Pakistan.
-- 👀 I’m interested in Software Verification, Software Testing, Software Quality Assurance, Machine Learning, Data Analytics, Data Science.
+- 👀 I’m interested in Software Verification, Software Testing, Software Quality Assurance, Data Analytics, Web Scraping, Machine Learning.
+- 🌱 I’m currently doing Research and Development in Web Scraping using Scrapy and BeautifulSoup.
-- 🌱 I’m currently learning Neural Networks and Machine Learning using Python.
+- 🌱 I’m currently working on Neural Networks and Machine Learning using Python.
+- 🌱 I’m also currently working on Android Mobile Development using Kotlin and JetpackCompose.
 - 💞️ I’m looking to collaborate on Machine Learning and Data Analytics applications in Safety-Critical Systems.
 - 📫 Reach me at nadeem.akhtar@iub.edu.pk and nadeem.akhtar.phd@gmail.com
 - Mobile +92 3312116491